userfront/guide/all/docs/js.md

 This method is used to read the URL query parameters `token` and `uuid` that are sent with login link emails, and uses these parameters to log in a user.

-Sends the token and uuid in order to receive auth tokens, then adds the auth tokens to the browser's cookies and redirects the browser to the After-login path.
+Sends the token and uuid in order to receive JWT access token, then adds the JWT access token to the browser's cookies and redirects the browser to the After-login path.

 ::::
 :::: right